-- The voucher can be used for internship positions found on the Career Service's job board or for internships found independently from other channels.
+- The promise of a grant can be used for internship positions found on the Career Service's job board or for internships found independently from other channels.

 - When you apply for an grant for an internship on bachelors level of your studies it must constitute your mandatory term abroad.

 Before your grant can be paid to you, you have to inform Career Services about your internship position through the Mobility Online portal.
-This should be done before your voucher expires.
+This should be done by 15 April.
 In the below PDF-file you can find careful instructions on what you should do before, during and after your internship.